ebwinter95/longread_umi_R104/README.md

 # longread_umi

-A collection of scripts for processing longread UMI data.
+A collection of scripts for processing long read UMI data.
+This repository is an updated version of the [original pipeline](https://github.com/SorenKarst/longread_umi), featuring improved parallelization, reduced RAM usage, and up-to-date depdencies for processing Nanopore read data.
+The repository is actively maintained by Emil Aarre Sørensen (easo@bio.aau.dk) and Mantas Sereika (mase@bio.aau.dk).

 **Table of contents**
 - [Installation](#installation)